MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 > Supported on PowerToys 0.64.0 or later depending on the utility.

-For each utility shipped with PowerToys, there's a "Configure enabled state" policy, which forces and Enabled state for the utility.
+For each utility shipped with PowerToys, there's a "Configure enabled state" policy, which forces an enabled state for the utility.

 - If you enable this setting, the utility will be always enabled and the user won't be able to disable it.
 - If you disable this setting, the utility will be always disabled and the user won't be able to enable it.
-- If you don't configure this setting, users are able to disable or enable the utility.
+- If you don't configure this setting, users are able to enable or disable the utility.

-This policy has a higher priority than the policy "Configure global utility enabled state" and overrides it.
+These policies have a higher priority than the policy "Configure global utility enabled state" and overrides it.

 > [!NOTE]
 > PDF file preview: There have been reports of incompatibility between the PDF Preview Handler and Outlook.